Marathon: Istoria v1.1

 Weapon leveling:

 One of the RPG mechanics in Marathon: Istoria is the ability to level up your weapons as you use them, and specialize in a subset of weapons.
 The weapon level along with a level progress bar shows up in white next to the weapon graphic in the HUD.
 Every weapon can be leveled up except for the fists.
 Level 10 is the max level.
 You can choose to either specialize in 2-3 weapons and try to max them out throughout the game, or you can be a jack of all trades.
 Since you are able to distribute ammo to your weapons as you see fit through the use of Ammo Selector spells, you get to choose which weapons you will focus on as you play, without having to worry about running out of ammo for those weapons.
 Each time you level up, your weapon gets a 5% increase in damage per level, except for the pistol which is 20%.
+Fists can not be leveled up.

 Looting:

 People that have played Pathways Into Darkness will be familiar with the concept of looting off of dead bodies.
 There are a set number of dead bodies you will come across in the game that have predefined loot.
 When you step over one such body, a message will appear in the top left corner of the screen telling you items can be looted.
-Tap the mic key to bring up a menu of items that can be looted.
+Tap the aux trigger to bring up a menu of items that can be looted.
 Scroll through the list using prev/next weapon keybindings.
 Use the action button to pick up the item.
 There will be a pop up screen with a description of each item you can loot.
 If you have removed all of the items from a body, you will not be able to bring up the menu again.
 Dead bodies on the overhead map will appear as either an "x" or "0".
 X indicates that there are lootable items on the body.
 0 means all items have already been looted from this body.

 Talking to the dead: